KeyboardKit/KeyboardKit/README.md

 🇲🇰 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 🇷🇴 🇷🇺 <br />
 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 🇺🇸 🇧🇪 <br />

-[Read more here][Localization]

-## Features

-KeyboardKit comes packed with features to help you build powerful keyboards.

-### 💥 Actions

-KeyboardKit comes with many keyboard-specific actions, like `character` inputs, `emojis`, `backspace`, `space`, `newline`, `image` etc. You can even create your own actions.

-[Read more here][Actions]

-### 🎨 Appearance

-KeyboardKit comes with an appearance engine that lets you easily style your keyboards.

-[Read more here][Appearance]

-### 💡Autocomplete

-KeyboardKit can present autocomplete suggestions as users type.

-[Read more here][Autocomplete]

-### 🗯 Callouts

-KeyboardKit lets you show input callouts as users type, as well as action callouts with alternate actions for the currently pressed key.

-[Read more here][Callouts]

-### 😊 Emojis

-KeyboardKit defines emojis and emoji categories that you can use in your own keyboards.

-[Read more here][Emojis]

-### 🧩 Extensions

-KeyboardKit provides a bunch of extensions to native types.

-[Read more here][Extensions]

-### ⌨️ External Keyboards

-KeyboardKit lets you detect whether or not an external keyboard is used.

-[Read more here][External]

-### 👋 Feedback

-KeyboardKit keyboards can give audio and haptic feedback as users type.

-Read more about [audio feedback][Audio-Feedback] and [haptic feedback][Haptic-Feedback].

-### 👆 Gestures

-KeyboardKit comes with keyboard-specific gestures that you can use in your own keyboards.

-[Read more here][Gestures]

-### 🔤 Input Sets

-KeyboardKit comes with an input set engine that make it easy to create `alphabetic`, `numeric` and `symbolic` keyboards in different languages.

-[Read more here][Input-Sets]

-### ⌨️ Keyboard Layouts

-KeyboardKit comes with a layout engine that makes it easy to create specific keyboard layouts for various devices, orientations and locales.

-[Read more here][Keyboard-Layouts]

-### 💱 Keyboard Types

-KeyboardKit comes with many different keyboard types, like `alphabetic`, `numeric`, `symbolic`, `emoji` etc. You can even create your own types.

-[Read more here][Keyboard-Types]

-### 🌐 Locales

-KeyboardKit defines keyboard-specific locales and provides localized content for the supported locales.

-[Read more here][Localization]

-### 👁 Previews

-KeyboardKit defines a bunch of preview-specific types that simplify previewing keyboard views in SwiftUI.

-[Read more here][Previews]

-### ➡️ Proxy

-KeyboardKit defines a bunch of extensions to `UITextDocumentProxy` and ways to route text to other sources.

-[Read more here][Proxy]

-### ⬅️ RTL

-KeyboardKit supports RTL (right-to-left) locales, but your extension need to be configured to support it.

-[Read more here][RTL]

-### 🎨 Styles

-KeyboardKit defines a bunch of styles that simplify customizing the look of various keyboard components.

-[Read more here][Styles]

-### 🖼 Views

-KeyboardKit comes with a bunch of keyboard-specific views, like keyboards, toobars, buttons etc

-[Read more here][Views]
+KeyboardKit also comes packed with a bunch of features to help you build amazing and powerful keyboards:

+* 💥 [Actions][Actions] - KeyboardKit comes with keyboard actions like characters, emojis, actions, custom ones etc.
+* 🎨 [Appearance][Appearance] - KeyboardKit comes with an appearance engine that lets you easily style your keyboards.
+* 💡 [Autocomplete][Autocomplete] - KeyboardKit can present autocomplete suggestions as the user types.
+* 🗯 [Callouts][Callouts] - KeyboardKit can show input callouts, as well as long press callouts with secondary actions.
+* 😊 [Emojis][Emojis] - KeyboardKit defines emojis and emoji categories that you can use in your own keyboards.
+* 🧩 [Extensions][Extensions] - KeyboardKit provides a bunch of extensions to native types.
+* ⌨️ [External Keyboards][External] - KeyboardKit lets you detect whether or not an external keyboard is used.
+* 👋 Feedback - KeyboardKit keyboards can give users [audio][Audio-Feedback] and [haptic feedback][Haptic-Feedback] feedback as they type.
+* 👆 [Gestures][Gestures] - KeyboardKit comes with keyboard-specific gestures that you can use in your own keyboards.
+* 🔤 [Input Sets][Input-Sets] - KeyboardKit supports creating `alphabetic`, `numeric` and `symbolic` and custom input sets.
+* ⌨️ [Keyboard Layouts][Keyboard-Layouts] - KeyboardKit supports creating keyboard layouts for various devices, locales etc.
+* 💱 [Keyboard Types][Keyboard-Types] - KeyboardKit supports keyboard types, like `alphabetic`, `numeric`, `symbolic` etc.
+* 🌐 [Locales][Localization]- KeyboardKit defines keyboard-specific locales with localized content and assets.
+* 👁 [Previews][Previews] - KeyboardKit defines a bunch of tools that simplify previewing keyboard views in SwiftUI.
+* ➡️ [Proxy][Proxy] - KeyboardKit defines a bunch of extensions to `UITextDocumentProxy` and ways to proxy text.
+* ⬅️ [RTL][RTL] - KeyboardKit supports RTL (right-to-left) locales, such as Arabic, Persian, Kurdish etc.
+* 🎨 [Styles][Styles] - KeyboardKit defines a bunch of styles that simplify customizing the look of various components.
+* 🖼 [Views][Views] - KeyboardKit comes with a bunch of keyboard-specific views, like keyboards, toobars, buttons etc.

 ## KeyboardKit Pro

-KeyboardKit Pro is a license-based extensions that unlocks pro features, such as additional locales, autocomplete, convenience views etc. It can save you a lot of time when developing more complex keyboards.
+KeyboardKit Pro extends KeyboardKit with pro features, such as additional locales, autocomplete engines, convenience views etc. It lets you create fully localized system keyboards with a single line of code.

-KeyboardKit Pro is also a way to support this project, which is otherwise completely free and developed by a single person (with great help from the community).
-If you appreciate this project, consider going Pro.
+KeyboardKit Pro can save you a lot of time when developing more complex keyboards.

 [Read more here][Pro]